JeffML/the_blog/content/posts/2020-07-31-is-it-time-for-a-universal-type-system.md

 A means of extending the UTS language would allow for things like the definitions of additional primitive types, or value ranges for types defined in the base definition.
 It may also define cardinality constraints between a type and it's child types.
 These are not language-specific constraints (though they incidentally could be), but constraints determined by the domain.

-<h4>Dialect Extensions</h4>
+<h4>Dialect Configurations</h4>

-These extensions determine the default implementations for data representation in a dialect, such as TypeScript or SQL.
+These determine the default implementations for data representation in a dialect, such as TypeScript or SQL.
 In addition, subdialect extensions would allow for refinement of dialects.
 For instance, a SQL dialect extension would have subdialects, each specific a particular RDBMS.

 Essentially, each language would share a common set of types, but implement them according to the language constraints.
 Let's start with a basic diagram and build upon it further on.